MicrosoftDocs/azure-docs/articles/data-factory/connector-azure-table-storage.md

 ## Supported capabilities

-This Azure Table storage connector is supported for the following activities, integration runtimes and managed private endpoints.
+This Azure Table storage connector is supported for the following capabilities:

 | Supported capabilities|IR | Managed private endpoint|
 |---------| --------| --------|